hackclub/jams-bounty/jams/fractals.md

 2) Here you can choose a specific fractal to use for your project
 3) What is WebGL, and why are we using it instead of just Javascript and Canvas elements?
 4) Rendering fractals
-    1) Setting up WebGL code
+    1) Setting up WebGL code ★
     3) What are Vertex and Fragment Shaders
-    2) Drawing a square
+    2) Drawing a square ★
-    3) Rendering our scene
+    3) Rendering our scene ★
-    4) Uniform variables
+    4) What are Uniform variables
+    5) Implementing Uniform variables ★
-    5) Simplifying the complex plane to real numbers
+    6) Simplifying the complex plane to real numbers
-    6) Adding color
+    7) Adding color ★
-    7) Camera controls
+    8) Camera controls ★
 5) Where to go from here, further optimizations like perturbation theory, and trade offs from using GPU